How to Get From Mexico City to Cancun

 Buses from Mexico City to Cancun depart from ADO’s northern bus terminal called Central Mexico Norte.

-The easiest and most direct way to get to the northern bus terminal is via a 30-minute Uber/Taxi.
-Rates from the city centre start from 100 MXN ($5.50).
+The easiest and most direct way to get to Central Mexico Norte is via Uber that takes around 30 minutes.
+Rates from the city centre start from 145 MXN ($8.40).

-A more budget-friendly option would be to take the Metro, which only costs 6 MXN ($0.30).
-However, you’re going to have to make several transfers as there are no direct trains from the city centre to Central Norte.
+A more budget-friendly option would be to take the Metro, which only costs 5 MXN ($0.30).
+However, you’re going to have to make several transfers because there are no direct trains from the city centre to Central Norte.
 And since you already have a 27-hour bus ordeal ahead of you, we don’t recommend taking the Metro for this route.

 Step 2: Mexico City to Cancun by Bus

-One “advantage” of taking the bus is that if you had chosen to fly, you probably wouldn’t have the chance to see these smaller cities within Mexico.
-We’re not sure whether this “advantage” is worth the 27-hour bus ride though!
+One good thing about taking the bus is that if you had chosen to fly, you probably wouldn’t have the chance to see these smaller cities within Mexico.
+We’re not sure whether this is worth the 28-hour bus ride though!

 Step 3: Cancun Bus Terminal to the City Centre

-Buses park at the ADO Bus Station in downtown Cancun, with many hotels and hostels located close by or just a few blocks away.
-This gives you the perfect opportunity to exercise your legs after the long bus journey.
+Buses park at ADO Bus Station in downtown Cancun, with many hotels and hostels located close by or just a few blocks away — an opportunity to exercise your legs after the long bus journey.

-But if you’re staying further away or in the beach areas, you may want to take a taxi to get to your final destination.
+But if you’re staying further away or in the Hotel Zone, you may want to take a taxi to get to your final destination.
 Taxis are available from outside of the bus terminal and are metered, so rates will depend on the distance and time.
-An average taxi ride to the beach area is around 210 MXN ($11.50).
+An average taxi ride to the beach area is around 200 MXN ($12).

 Another option is to use public transport.
-Buses pass in front of the bus terminal on Avenida Tulum and lines R-1, R-3 and R-38 can take you to the beach and hotel area.
-The rate for the buses is 15 MXN ($0.80), to be paid directly to the bus driver.
+Buses pass in front of the bus terminal on Avenida Tulum and Line R-1 can take you to the Hotel Zone.
+The rate for the buses is 13 MXN ($0.70), to be paid directly to the bus driver.

 Our favourite places to stay in Cancun